-- i.
-The development of a mission statement and strategic plan to provide a clear direction for the Clinic. - ii.
+- Developing a mission statement and strategic plan to provide a clear direction for the Clinic. - ii.
 Interprofessional, interdisciplinary and intradisciplinary consultation and collaboration to enhance the development and operation of the Clinic to ensure that client/patient care and training outcomes meet best standards of practice. - iii.
-The professional operation of the Clinic, including adherence to ethical and legal requirements, and respect for diversity and equity within the clinic environment, for professional conduct and client/patient care. - iv.
-The operation of the Clinic at all levels with respect for diversity, equity and inclusion, and that all personnel working within the Clinic demonstrate cultural competence. - v.
-The standard of clinical training and practice within the Clinic. - vi.
-The development and enforcement of written policies and procedures to: - a.
-Guide professional, ethical, and legal practice within the Clinic. - b.
+The professional operation of the Clinic, including adherence to ethical and legal requirements; and respect for diversity and equity within the Clinic environment; and for professional conduct and client/patient care. - iv.
+The operation of the Clinic at all levels with respect for diversity, equity and inclusion and ensuring that all personnel working within the Clinic demonstrate cultural competence. - v.
+Establishing and maintaining the standard of clinical training and practice within the Clinic. - vi.
+Developing and enforcing written policies and procedures to: - a.
+Guide professional, ethical and legal practice within the Clinic. - b.
 Ensure client/patient care is protected during clinical training and research. - c.
-Provide appropriate safeguards for the safety, privacy, and security of all client/patient material, including where technologies are employed, such as in billing, file storage, and for supervisory purposes. - d.
+Provide appropriate safeguards for the safety, privacy and security of all client/patient material, including where technologies are employed (such as in billing, file storage etc.) and for supervisory purposes.

+- d.
 Provide contingencies to guard against the risk of compromised care. - e.
-Outline workflow for management of clients/patients through the Clinic. - vii.
-Employ quality assurance mechanisms, such as client/patient case file audits, to ensure legal, ethical, and professional compliance with the required standards.

-- viii.
-Assure that research conducted with Clinic clients/patients adheres to the legal and ethical standards of the jurisdiction within which they are conducted. - ix.
-Undertake regular evaluation of: - a.
+Outline workflow for management of clients/ patients through the Clinic. - vii.
+Employing quality assurance mechanisms, such as client/patient case file audits, to ensure legal, ethical and professional compliance with the required standards. - viii.
+Assuring that research conducted with Clinic clients/patients adheres to the legal and ethical standards of the jurisdiction within which they are conducted. - ix.
+Undertaking regular evaluation of: - a.
 Client/patient outcomes. - b.
 Performance of administrative staff and supervisors. - c.
 Supervision. - d.
-The Clinic facilities and operation. - e.
-Trainees' experience of the practicum/placement. - x.
-Development of a Clinic Administration Manual to assist in the guidance of administrative staff and administrative procedures for all Clinic personnel. - xi.
+Clinic facilities and operation. - e.
+Trainees' experience of the practicum/ placement. - x.
+Developing a Clinic Administration Manual to assist in the guidance of administrative staff and administrative procedures for all Clinic personnel. - xi.
 Ensuring that their own knowledge and skills remain current and relevant to the work undertaken.